Prader-Willi syndrome can cause a wide range of symptoms, and affect a person's physical, psychological and behavioural development.

 - cannot suck properly, which means they may have feeding difficulties and be underweight until the age of 1, and may need to be fed with a feeding tube (see managing Prader-Willi syndrome)

 Children with Prader-Willi syndrome experience puberty later than usual and may not go through full development into an adult.
-For example:

 - boys may still have a high-pitched voice, and may not have much facial and body hair

 - girls will often not start their periods until they're in the 30s, and their breasts will not fully develop – when periods do start, they're usually irregular and very light

 It's almost unknown for either men or women with Prader-Willi syndrome to have children.
 They're usually infertile because the testicles and ovaries do not develop normally.
 But sexual activity is usually possible, particularly if sex hormones are replaced.

 Children with Prader-Willi syndrome may also have distinctive features, including: